Avoiding Banking Frauds!

-As Covid-19 pandemic expands its global footprint, the ongoing lock down has spooked most of us and instigated panic reaction in some aspects of our lives.
-The e-commerce industry has seen an unexpected and sudden spurt in online ordering specially to stock up staple goods, medications and other essential items.
+As the Covid-19 pandemic expanded its global footprint, the movement restrictions and lockdowns have spooked most of us and instigated panic reactions in some aspects of our lives.
+The e-commerce industry has seen an unexpected and sudden spurt in online ordering for various essential items.

-While we all understand that the ongoing lockdown is necessary in order to contain the spread of infection, people are left with no choice but to rely on the available online payment platforms for their purchases.
-Banks and fin techs are constantly encouraging people to use their digital channels such net banking, mobile banking, WhatsApp banking and other app-based banking services.
+While we all understand that it is necessary to remain indoors in order to contain the spread of infection, people are left with no choice but to rely on the available online payment platforms for their purchases.
+Banks and fin techs are constantly encouraging people to use their digital channels such as net banking, mobile banking, WhatsApp banking, and other app-based banking services.

-The rapid increment in online transactions, has exposed consumers to the cybercrime where data privacy could be compromised and susceptible to frauds.
+The rapid increment in online transactions has exposed consumers to cybercrime where data privacy could be compromised and susceptible to fraud.

 So, the one segment of netizens for whom panic usually means brisk business are cyber-crooks.
 Unlike an actual thief, an online fraudster is a faceless enemy, identified only by an IP address, and thus almost impossible to track, leave alone apprehend.
 These cyber-criminals are most benefitted by an outbreak as it helps them carry out their nefarious activities using a variety of innovative means such as spam campaigns revolving around online transactions.
 In the current environment, there are packs of malicious webpages and links waiting to trap users by invading their devices and steal personal and financial information.